Skip to main content

 4. Advocate for better insurance — including Medicare and Medicaid coverage of brain injury diagnostics and therapeutics.
 Neurosurgeons need to help their patients and others get the help that they need.

 5. Support ThinkFirst and other mechanisms for injury prevention education.
-ThinkFirst is an international not-for-profit foundation started by members of the American Association of Neurological Surgeons and the Congress of Neurological Surgeons to enable coordinated education in injury prevention.
-It has developed curricula for injury reduction for all ages, including babies (inflicted abuse), teens (driving safety) and the elderly (fall prevention).
+ThinkFirst is an international not-for-profit organization founded by members of the American Association of Neurological Surgeons and the Congress of Neurological Surgeons to enable coordinated education in injury prevention.
+It has developed curricula for injury reduction for all ages, including babies (inflicted abuse), teens (driving safety) and the elderly (fall prevention.)
 If there is no chapter at your hospital or clinic, consider starting one.
 Neurosurgeons can also sponsor a chapter at an underserved location or support other ThinkFirst programs.
-Educating people to identify risk factors for brain injury is the best way to keep these patients out of the emergency room.
+Educating people to identify risk factors for brain injury is the best way to keep these patients out of your emergency room.

 Editor’s Note: March is the first annual ThinkFirst Awareness Month.
 We encourage everyone to join the conversation online by using the hashtags #ThinkFirstAwareness and #ThinkFirst2021.